silv3rr/zmeubot-znc/README.md

 Zmeu is an open source IRC Bot written in C++.
 Zmeu aims to be a secure and easy to setup and manage botnet, compared to statically ZNC.

-- Your donations pay for projects, staff, servers and protective infrastructure
+[@foonet](https://github.com/foonet): - Your donations pay for projects, staff, servers and protective infrastructure<br>
-- BTC: 1zmeu5BeWBprWyPv5ntNZKR7uThXaG9ic
+[@foonet](https://github.com/foonet): - BTC: 1zmeu5BeWBprWyPv5ntNZKR7uThXaG9ic

 **PLEASE, READ THE FUCKING MANUAL ! :)**